ShiningLab/PI2NLI/README.md

-# PI2NLI
+# PI2TI
-This repository is for the project On the Equivalence of Paraphrase Identification and Natural Language Inference.
+This repository is for the paper Paraphrase Identification via Textual Inference.

 ## Dependencies
 + python >= 3.10.10